 From the Studio to the Stage

-NC State dancers and choreographers have been hard at work preparing for their two fall performances.
-Each piece has gone through its own unique rehearsal process, from multi-day-long residencies with guest artists to spending hours rehearsing in the studio or even a museum.
+NC State dancers and choreographers have been hard at work as they prepare for their fall performances.
+Each piece has gone through its own unique rehearsal process—from multi-day-long residencies with guest artists to spending hours rehearsing in the studio or even a museum.

-Keep reading to learn more about all of the works that will be featured in Terrain Dance Project’s upcoming performance at the Gregg Museum of Art + Design and the 2024 Fall Dance Concert.
-Information about each performance is available below.
+Keep reading to learn more about the works featured in Terrain Dance Project’s upcoming performance at the Gregg Museum of Art + Design and the 2024 Fall Dance Concert.
+Information about upcoming performances is available below.

 Student Choreographers